 Trusts are classified into foreign trusts, complying trusts, non-complying trusts and charitable trusts, with specific rules for each type of trust.
 The most tax-friendly type of trust after the charitable trust is the complying trust.
 Other types of trusts have harsher tax implications for distributions of capital and corpus to beneficiaries.
 Elections can be made for a non-complying trust to be treated as a complying trust for New Zealand income tax purposes.
 Many specific rules exist related to the activities and conduct of trusts in New Zealand including residency rules and foreign-sourced income of the trust.
 There is currently no estate tax in New Zealand.

-The incentive to use a trading trust has diminished particularly with the announcement of the 28% tax rate applicable to companies this year, which becomes effective on 1 April 2011.
-The 28% rate will then be lower than the trust tax rate of 30%.
+The incentive to use a trading trust has diminished particularly with the announcement of the 28% tax rate, which became effective on 1 April 2011.
+The 28% rate is lower than the trust tax rate of 30%.

 Domestic charitable organizations are governed by the Charities Act, under which they are required to register in order to gain favourable tax status.
 Income derived by a charitable trust must be held solely for charitable purposes to achieve an exemption from income tax.